james08m/syndos/README.md

 # syndos
-Syndos is a small python oriented object program using threading technology to flood a target with TCP\SYN requests woth a spoofed source IP address.
+Syndos is a small python oriented object program using threading technology to flood a target with TCP\SYN requests with a spoofed source IP address.